openfaas/python-flask-template/README.md

 - hostname

 ## Response Bodies
-By default, flask will automatically attempt to set the correct Content-Type header for you based on the type of response.
+By default, the template will automatically attempt to set the correct Content-Type header for you based on the type of response.

 For example, returning a dict object type will automatically attach the header `Content-Type: application/json` and returning a string type will automatically attach the `Content-Type: text/html, charset=utf-8` for you.

 ## Example usage
-### Custom Status Codes and Response Bodies
+### Custom status codes and response bodies
 Successful response status code and JSON response body
 ```python
 def handle(event, context):